 Stopping Gingivitis and Periodontitis

 Gingivitis can cause your gums to swell and bleed easily; periodontitis can loosen your teeth and may eventually cause you to lose them altogether.
 Both conditions are a form of gum disease and could threaten your smile and your overall health if left alone for too long.
 At Salt Run Family Dentistry, Our doctors are highly skilled at recognizing the signs of gum disease and determining the right kind of treatment to perform.
 If you’ve noticed that your gums are looking red or swollen lately, get in touch with us today for periodontal treatment in St. Augustine, FL.

-Why Choose Salt Run Family Dentistry for Periodontal (Gum) Disease Treatment?
+Why Choose Salt Run Family Dentistry for Periodontal Treatment?

 - Friendly Dentists and Staff